Not much in the fridge? But just enough to make something you’ll think about later.

 Instructions

 - Add the courgette and cook until softened and any excess moisture has cooked off.
 Stir in the garlic briefly.
-Build The Flavour

 - Stir through the cherry tomatoes so they soften but still hold their shape.
-Prepare the eggs

-- Cook on low heat until the edges are set and the centre is still slightly soft.
-Finish under the grill
+- Cook over a low heat until the edges are set and the centre is still slightly soft.

 Notes